 Bedtime Routine– Both of our extended families have a rich history of singing old hymns.
 Because we want to transfer this to our kids, we sing a hymn before bed.
 Another reading opportunity!

-Bedtime– audio books in bed
+Bedtime– audiobooks in bed

 If I were to guess, this is an average of two hours a day that some form of reading or reading aloud is happening.
 And this does not include the times that they pick up a book just for fun!